hemerajs/hemera/README.md

 It doesn't matter where your server or client lives.
 You can add the same `add` as many as you want on different hosts to ensure maximal availability.
 Thanks to the Request Reply pattern you can work with that as if you do a normal http request.
 The only dependency you have is a single binary of 7MB.
 Mind your own business NATS do the rest for you:

 ### Service Discovery
-- Missing services are spawned by the control service.
+- Any subscription is managed by NATS.
+You don't need any service discovery.
+Totally location transparency.

 ### Scalability
+- Filtering on the subject name enables services to divide work (perhaps with locality) e.g `topic:auth:germany`
 - Queue group name allow load balancing of services.
-- Filtering enables limiting the impact of a request based on a subject name.

 ### Fault tolerance
-- Auto-heals when new services are added
+- Auto-heals when new services are added.
-- Cluster mode
+- Configure cluster mode to be more reliable.

 ### Load Balancing
-- Queue groups
+- Queue groups are enable by default in Hemera.
-- HTTP/REST endpoints use a redirector or scaling strategy

 \+ **Hemera** = _Pattern-driven micro services._